 In this section, the SMT-GPS and MDGPS are employed to conduct comparative experiments.
-For the SMT-GPS, the global policy for each task is represented by a fully connected neural network, with the structure [26-100-100-7].
-In each manipulation task, only "successful samples" that represent successful trajectories for completing the task are collected, to train the neural network global policy.
+For the SMT-GPS, the global policy for each task is represented by a fully connected neural network, with the structure [26 - 100 - 100 - 7].
+In each manipulation task, only successful samples that represent successful trajectories for completing the task are collected, to train the neural network global policy.
 As for the MDGPS, environment settings described in [10] are employed.

-Specifically, for each task, a trajectory sample is generated for 100 steps, and 5 samples collected during each iteration.
+Specifically, for each task, a trajectory sample is generated for 100 steps, and five samples collected during each iteration.
 The SMT-GPS and MDGPS algorithms are applied to optimize the policy iteratively.
-When the agent is learning task i, the experiment is evaluated at previously visited tasks $1, 2, \dots, i$.
+When the agent is learning task i, the experiment is evaluated at previously visited tasks 1, 2, ..., i.

-A further three sub-experiments are carried out to evaluate the efficacy of the proposed SMT-GPS method.
-The first experiment aims to demonstrate the effectiveness of the proposed method, by comparing with the same neural network, but without employing Fisher information.
-Subsequently, a comparative experiment of SMT-GPS with MDGPS is designed to demonstrate the formers sequential multi-task learning capability.
-Finally, we utilize Fisher information to carry out a concrete analysis of the comparative efficacy of the proposed SMT-GPS.
+A further three subexperiments are carried out to evaluate the efficacy of the proposed SMT-GPS method.
+The first experiment aims to demonstrate the effectiveness of the proposed method, by comparing with the same neural network, but without employing FI.
+Subsequently, a comparative experiment of SMT-GPS with MDGPS is designed to demonstrate the formers sequential multitask learning capability.
+Finally, we utilize FI to carry out a concrete analysis of the comparative efficacy of the proposed SMT-GPS.
 Comparative results are presented and discussed in the next section.